Token Creek Alpacas

 Accoyo America Trieste

 Trieste is an new addition to our farm having recently purchased her directly from Lynn Edens at Snowmass Alpacas.
 We specifically chose her based on her extreme uniformity (SD) and excellent fineness (AFD) as detailed in her histogram.
 Follow the link below to view the histogram.
-She being bred to Accoyo American Storm King is a significant bonus.
-His EPDs for uniformity are in the top 5% and top 1% for fleece weight for ALL male alpacas in the Alpaca Owners Association EPD program.
-Those numbers are outstanding.
-If Trieste doesn’t sell by the birth of this cria, which will not disappoint us in the least, she’ll be bred to our champion white male White Walker.
+Trieste is bred to our champion white male White Walker.
 That combination of genetics should produce a stellar cria with excellent SD and fleece weight.
 Oh, the anticipation!

 PacaParadise Peruvian White Walker